Skip to main content

 The career trap

-Why most career advice fails.
+Why most career advice fails operators.

 • Changing jobs every two years, hitting the same wall

-• Confusing prestige with fulfillment
+• Confusing title progression with career capital

 • Knowing exactly what to emphasize and why

-• Building a career, not collecting jobs
+• Building a career thesis, not collecting jobs

 The four circles